 LT 7900.
 Taxonomic Effort for Freshwater Macroinvertebrate Identifications (Also included as SCI 2230)

 The table below is intended to provide guidance on defining lowest practical taxonomic level for freshwater taxa.
 Identify organisms at least to this level unless specified by another method.
-Recommended taxonomic references are available on the DEP Bureau of Laboratories website.
+Recommended taxonomic references are available on the DEP Laboratory website: Macroinvertebrate Taxonomic Keys | Florida Department of Environmental Protection

 Table LT 7900-1